-- Avoid contractors who come to you unsolicited and try to pressure you into hiring their services, require a full payment upfront or require you to obtain permits to complete work.
+- Avoid contractors who come to you unsolicited and try to pressure you into hiring their services, require full payment upfront, or require you to obtain permits to complete work.

 - Only issue the final payment for flood restoration work after a contractor finishes the job.